• HOME

 Now imagine the students, before voting began, having a lengthy class discussion.
 And out of that discussion they determine that 95% are perfectly fine with calling their goldfish, GF, if it will avoid causing hard feelings.

-This thought experiment is an example of our students, not compromising, i.e., meeting half way (because that would result in them naming their goldfish Spmo or Neot), but taking a radically different approach (although the distinction might not be readily apparent): pursuing the strategy of Strategic Cooperation, i.e., working together (temporarily, as allies) to achieve (often times, highly desirable) shared objectives.
+This thought experiment is an example of our students, not compromising, i.e., meeting half way (because that would result in them naming their goldfish Spmo or Neot—which neither side would be happy with)—but taking a radically different approach (although the distinction might not be readily apparent): pursuing the strategy of Strategic Cooperation, i.e., working together to achieve (often times, highly desirable) shared objectives.

 One instructive point/takeaway: Strategic Cooperation on the part of America's LOC and ROC voters will produce PKQ-controlled Congresses that will be able to easily do things that are impossible for PAP-controlled Congresses to do, e.g., perform legislative miracles.